The Nordic alternative protein research ecosystem

 Nordic Joint Committee for Agricultural and Food Research

-The Nordics has an ecosystem of thematic networks funded by the Nordic Joint Committee for Agricultural and Food Research (NKJ), which periodically has calls open to alternative proteins that fund temporary networks such as Cultivated Meat – Nordic take, Cultivated muscle-cell based food and The Nordic Alternative Protein Knowledge and Innovation Network (NAPKIN).
+The Nordics have an ecosystem of thematic networks funded by the Nordic Joint Committee for Agricultural and Food Research (NKJ), which periodically has calls open to alternative proteins that fund temporary networks such as Cultivated Meat – Nordic take, Cultivated muscle-cell based food, the Nordic Gastronomy and Sensory Network (NGSN) for Protein Transition and The Nordic Alternative Protein Knowledge and Innovation Network (NAPKIN).

 START – Centre for Sustainable Agrifood Systems

-The Danish START – Centre for Sustainable Agrifood Systems is a network of agricultural and food researchers which includes novel food and feed as one of their key thematic areas.
-They organise the 2025 Green Mind Gathers conference, which will feature alternative protein stakeholders.
+The Danish START – Centre for Sustainable Agrifood Systems is a collaboration platform connecting agricultural and food researchers across Denmark, which includes novel food and feed as one of its key thematic areas.
+They organise the 2026 Green Mind Gathers conference, which will feature alternative protein themes and stakeholders.

 What we need more of: building stronger, long-term networks to drive impact